 The Los Angeles design scene has been blossoming as of late, garnering worldwide attention.
 The New York Times has taken note of one particular visionary, Sean Knibb.
 Design-savvy Angelenos know the Jamaica-born designer as the man behind industrial-chic Line Hotel in Koreatown.

 His latest endeavor, a retail space named Flowerboy Project, opened in July and was inspired by his grandmother’s flower shop in Jamaica.
-But Knibb has extended the idea of a traditional grab-and-go flower shop to a grab-and-go concept store offering a curated selection of coffee, gifts, wearables, and design trinkets.
-“In Paris and New York,” says Knibb, “random bodegas have killer flowers—you just take one and go.
+But Knibb has extended the idea of a traditional grab-and-go flower shop to a grab-and-go concept store, offering a curated selection of coffee, gifts, wearables, and design trinkets.
+“In Paris and New York,” Knibb tells NYT, “random bodegas have killer flowers—you just take one and go.
 I wanted to have that same feeling, whether it’s coffee or pastry or an object.”

 Knibb leaned on his friends Raan Parton (co-founder of the fair trade–focused menswear brand Apolis) and Lindsay Parton (of the Arts District boutique Alchemy Works) to help him curate an excellent collection of products.
-Parton describes how Flowerboy reflects the ethos of its chosen neighborhood.
-“In some ways, it’s indicative of the spirit of Venice—a patchwork of places and people, of high and low.
+Raan Parton describes to NYT how Flowerboy reflects the ethos of its chosen neighborhood: “In some ways it’s indicative of the spirit of Venice—a patchwork of places and people, of high and low.
 That’s what’s kind of dynamic about L.A. right now.”

 In case you hadn’t heard, San Francisco is currently in the midst of a tech-charged cultural and commercial renaissance.
-One of the byproducts of such change is a series of incredibly designed shops like the beautiful Samovar Tea Bar on Valencia Street.
-While the tea brewer has three other locations in SF, its most recent outpost boasts a sleek, contemporary vibe that celebrates the tea-brewing process.
+One of the byproducts of such change is a series of incredibly designed shops, such as the beautiful Samovar Tea Bar on Valencia Street.
+While the tea brewer has three other locations in SF, its most recent outpost boasts a sleek, contemporary vibe that celebrates the tea brewing process.

-Design firm Arcanum Architecture used natural materials like reclaimed wood, light stone, and concrete accents for a modern finish.
-We love the “tea-brewing crucibles” stationed along the counter.
+Design firm Arcanum Architecture used natural materials such as reclaimed wood, light stone, and concrete accents for a modern finish.
+We love the “tea brewing crucibles” stationed along the counter.
 The natural rainbow of tea creates a beautiful contrast between the white texture of the stone wall and ceramic cups that line its open shelves.

-Story, one of our favorite Manhattan-based concept stores, “takes the point of view of a magazine, changes like a gallery, and sells things like a store.”
+Story, one of our favorite Manhattan-based concept stores, “takes the point of view of a magazine, changes like a gallery and sells things like a store,” reads its site.
 That explanation translates into a newly designed store and curated collection of merchandise every four to eight weeks.
 Each time the retail space reinvents its look and product offering, it brings a new theme to life, hence the “story” of Story.
 One collaboration, for example, showcased products from Insta-famous artist and cosmetics exec Donald Robertson.

 Shechtman is also the creator of the Story shopping concept.
 “I play matchmaker for emerging brands and partner them with high-profile talent like Donald.
 I’m like a dating service for brands,” she says.
 That dating service has produced exclusive product collaborations with brands like Warby Parker, Smashbox Cosmetics, and Swell, to name a few.

 Another oldie but goodie is Vienna’s shop Song.
 A vanguard of fashion, art, and design, Song was founded by Korea-born Myung il Song in the late ’90s.
-Song’s collection of avant-garde product is a wonderful contradiction to the old-world luxury that defines Austria’s capital.
+Song’s collection of avant-garde products is a wonderful contradiction to the old-world luxury that defines Austria’s capital.
 Such contradiction is echoed in the design of Song’s interior design.
-The stark, concrete floors are juxtaposed with pre-war industrial French furniture.
+The stark concrete floors are juxtaposed with prewar industrial French furniture.

-Small trinkets and design pieces are sprinkled throughout the space, adding a sense of warmth to the cool space.
-Song carries labels such as Margiela, Céline, Dries Van Noten, Christopher Kane, and Carven.
-But it also features a men’s boutique, gallery space, and atelier where clothes are manufactured and artists can prepare their exhibitions.
+Small trinkets and design pieces are sprinkled throughout the space, adding a sense of warmth to the cool layout.
+Song carries labels such as Margiela, Céline, Dries Van Noten, Christopher Kane, and Carven, but it also features a men’s boutique, gallery space, and atelier where clothes are manufactured and artists can prepare their exhibitions.

-Walking through LN-CC, aka Late Night Chameleon Café, is like being transported to a futuristic, spacecraft-inspired treehouse.
-Last year the dynamic fashion retailer was bought out of bankruptcy and reinvigorated by Level Group, the Milan-based e-commerce specialist behind hit brands like Stuart Weitzman and Costume National.
+Walking through LN-CC, aka Late Night Chameleon Cafe, is like being transported to a futuristic, spacecraft-inspired treehouse.
+Last year the dynamic fashion retailer was bought and reinvigorated by Level Group, the Milan-based e-commerce specialist behind hit brands like Stuart Weitzman and Costume National.
 The 5000-square-foot retail space is located underneath a simple office block that houses the studios for J.W.Anderson and Christopher Kane.

-Each of the 20-plus boutiques offers classic designs in sizes and shapes built to flatter all kinds of body types.
-Fashion is not the only product on offer.
-Comme Il Faut also features a spa boutique, accessories stores, a sex store, and a restaurant—everything the modern woman would want all in one place!
+Each of the 20-plus boutiques offers classic designs in sizes and shapes built to flatter all kinds of body types, but fashion is not the only product on offer.
+Comme il Faut also features a spa boutique, accessories stores, a sex store, and a restaurant—everything the modern woman would want, all in one place!

 There is no need to fly to Europe or beyond to find great design pieces.
 Deeyn Rhodes and Lonzo Jackson—partners in love and business—opened their Austin-based boutique, Nannie Inez, after years of working in the fashion industry, and it’s a design lover’s paradise.
-Rhodes and Jackson created a joyful enclave of whimsical pieces inspired by creative experiences in their lives.
-The design-obsessed duo curates the shop’s collection of products with the utmost care, making sure that everything that crosses their store’s threshold is excellent.
+Rhodes and Jackson created a joyful enclave of whimsical pieces inspired by creative experiences in their lives, curating the shop’s collection of products with the utmost care and ensuring everything that crosses their store’s threshold is excellent.
 Everything from the store’s custom ceiling fixture to its eclectic mix of products is inspiring.

-This story was originally published in August 2015 and updated in October 2017.
+This story was originally published in August 2015 and has since been updated.